Alex1515d/Interstellcats/README.md

 # Game "rules"
 [coming soon]

-If You want to help me develop Interstellcats or you found a bug, please write me at [not now yet].
+If You want to help me develop Interstellcats or you found a bug, please write me at interstellcatsDEV@gmail.com.